 Piedmont High School

-- Piedmont High School's student population of 376 students has grown by 10% over five school years.
+- Piedmont High School's student population of 334 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2012)|